zkVerify/zkverify-docs/docs/overview/08-explorations/02-galxe-identity.md

 The code used in this tutorial is available [here](https://github.com/Galxe/identity-protocol/blob/main/apps/tutorial/src/useZkVerify.ts)

 Congratulations!
 You’ve successfully issued a credential, generated a zero-knowledge proof, and verified it with zkVerify.
-Next steps would be to explore more advanced topics like [Relayer Service](../02-getting-started/05-relayer.md) and [Domain Aggregation](../../architecture/04-proof-aggregation/01-overview.md)
+Next steps would be to explore more advanced topics like [Kurier](../02-getting-started/05-kurier.md) and [Domain Aggregation](../../architecture/04-proof-aggregation/01-overview.md)